zacharysparrow/zacharysparrow.github.io/_pages/home.md

   Postdoctoral Data Scientist<br />
 #  <small><a href="https://github.com/mmistakes/minimal-mistakes/releases/tag/4.24.0">Latest release v4.24.0</a></small>

-feature_row:
+feature_row1:
   - image_path: /assets/images/filler.jpg
-    alt: "Scientific Work"
+    alt: "Project 1"
-    title: "Scientific Work"
+    title: "Project 1"
-    excerpt: "This is what I have to say about my science"
+    excerpt: "This is what I have to say about project 1"
     url: "/science/"
     btn_class: "btn--primary"
     btn_label: "Learn More"

+feature_row2:
   - image_path: /assets/images/filler.jpg
-    alt: "Personal projects"
+    alt: "Project 2"
-    title: "Personal Projects"
+    title: "Project 2"
-    excerpt: "This is what I have to say about my personal projects"
+    excerpt: "This is what I have to say about project 2"
     url: "/projects/"
     btn_class: "btn--primary"
     btn_label: "Learn More"

+feature_row3:
   - image_path: /assets/images/filler.jpg
-    alt: "Miscellaneous"
+    alt: "Project 3"
-    title: "Miscellaneous"
+    title: "Project 3"
-    excerpt: "This is what I have to say about everything else"
+    excerpt: "This is what I have to say about project 3"
-    url: "/misc/"
+    url: "/other/"
     btn_class: "btn--primary"
     btn_label: "Learn More"

-feature_row2:
+about_me:
   - image_path: /assets/images/filler.jpg
     alt: "About me"
     title: "About Me"